mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## Decentralize Proprietary Functions {#up}

-Standards efforts should particularly focus on creating specifications for functions that are currently only satisfied by proprietary, centralized applications and protocols.
-For an example like social networking, this might mean creating specifications that enable decentralized social networking, perhaps using some or all of the techniques described in {{decentralization}}.
+It is worthwhile to create specifications for functions that are currently only satisfied by proprietary, directly centralized providers.

-Availability of relevant open specifications is not sufficient to prevent centralization; in the case of social networking, specifications like {{W3C.CR-activitystreams-core-20161215}}) have been available for some time without broad adoption by these providers.
-The IETF and W3C create voluntary standards, not mandatory regulations.
+A common objection to such efforts is that adoption is voluntary, not mandatory; there are no "standards police" to mandate their use or enforce correct implementation.
+For example, specifications like {{W3C.CR-activitystreams-core-20161215}}) have been available for some time without broad adoption by social networking providers.

-However, legal instruments are mandatory, and combined with changing norms and the resulting market forces have their own regulatory effects that can compliment architectural regulation {{NEW-CHICAGO}}.
+However, legal regulatory mechanisms are often mandatory, and regulators around the globe are now focusing their efforts on the Internet.
 In particular, legal mandates for interoperability are increasingly discussed as a remedy for competition issues (see, e.g., {{OECD}}).

+As such, emerging regulation presents an opportunity to create new specifications to decentralize these functions, backed by a legal mandate in combination with changing norms and the resulting market forces {{NEW-CHICAGO}}.

-If the Internet community does not produce specifications for these mandates to reference, it is likely that the need will be filled by other means -- most likely, with less transparency, more narrow input, and limited experience.
+If the Internet community does not produce specifications for these mandates to reference, it is likely that the need will be filled by other means -- most likely, with less transparency, more narrow input, limited experience, and without reference to the Internet’s architectural goals.

-It is also uncertain that legally mandated interoperability will fully address centralization risks.
-However, if such specifications are not available from the Internet community, they may be created elsewhere without reference to the Internet’s architectural goals.

 ## Build Robust Ecosystems {#balance}